You have a lot of business ideas. You’re constantly writing them on diner napkins, post-it notes, and the back of your hands.

 What Is a Series LLC?

-One of the most common reasons for starting a series LLC is to separate different product lines or service types.
-For example, if your business sells cleaning products, but you’re looking to branch out into the actual house-cleaning service industry as well, you can create an additional LLC in the same series to launch your new business venture without affecting your core business.
-In this way, if your house-cleaning business fails, your original cleaning supplies sales business will not share in the risk.
+Often, LLCs that have different product lines or service types are good candidates to form a series.
+Let’s say your business sells cleaning products, but you’re looking to branch out into the actual house-cleaning service industry.
+You can create an additional LLC in the same series to launch your new business venture without affecting your core business.
+This eliminates the risk involved – if your house-cleaning business fails, it won’t hinder your cleaning product business.

-In general, a series LLC is quite similar to a corporation that has several subsidiaries ― or more specifically, an S corporation with qualified subchapter subsidiaries.
-The difference is that the series LLC is considerably less expensive to start, and they also avoid paying corporate tax rates.
+Think of a series LLC like a corporation that has several subsidiaries ― or more specifically, an S corporation with qualified subchapter subsidiaries.
+The difference is that the series LLC is considerably less expensive to start, and they avoid paying corporate tax rates.

 Which States Allow Series LLC Formations?